Updated: May 10

 Put in place a system where those working in head office have to work in a branch for two weeks every year.
 Equally, get branch staff to work in head office for two weeks every year and finally, facilitate a session where they meet up and discuss their experience.
 Have notes taken and circulated.

 Examine the communication flow both up and down throughout the organisation.
 I delivered a talk recently where I identified €1.75m in losses in one organisation because of a communication gap.
 A problem had been identified by those on the ground who alerted personnel in head office to the issue but because the cost aspect was not identified it was not prioritised.
 Had the correct communication gone to the right person who understood the implication to the organisation it would have been resolved at a minimal cost.

-Finally, what I am talking about here is not rocket science but simple business practices that deliver real and lasting value.
-If you would like to read more or hear me talk on other business topics then email me email@example.com or sign up to my Resources, articles and blogs.
+Finally, this is not rocket science but simple business processes that deliver real and lasting value.
+If you would like to read more or hear me talk on other business topics then email me firstname.lastname@example.org or sign up to my Resources, articles and blogs.